-Tax is applied to the overall income, i.e. the sum of the income of each category, minus any losses deriving from the practice of arts or professions and/or commercial businesses.
+Tax is applied to the overall income, i.e. the sum of the items of income for each category that contributes to form it, minus any losses deriving from the practice of arts or professions and/or commercial businesses.

 The relevant categories include: